RomanZhu/Entitas-Sync-Framework/README.md

 ## Overview
 Framework is targeted at slow-paced genres.
 Gameplay should be delay-tolerant, as clients use state buffering to smoothly display ECS world changes.
 All packets are sent reliably using single channel.
 It means you should not set tickrate too high.
-Otherwise single dropped packet will block all other already received packets from beings executed and in extreme cases state queue will fail to smooth those pauses, producing visible stutter.
+Otherwise single dropped packet will block all other already received packets from being executed and in extreme cases state queue will fail to smooth those pauses, producing visible stutter.

 | Overview  |  Creating networking command | Creating networking component |
 |--|--|--|